Health & Social Care Teaching Staff

 Health & Social Care is a vocational course that helps students understand how care is provided in society across a range of sectors.
 It develops students’ empathic skills and fosters a sense of understanding and respect for others.

 Teaching and Learning in Health & Social Care

-The Cambridge National Level 1 and 2 qualifications in Health and Social Care are equivalent to one GCSE and is vocationally related qualification .
+The Cambridge National Level 1 and 2 qualification in Health and Social Care is equivalent to one GCSE and is vocationally related qualification .
 This course provides students with an introduction to the world of Health and Social Care, allowing them to understand the principles of quality care in action.
 Students will explore a variety of aspects ranging from health specialist pathways, social care specialism and early years.

 Students will also be given practical experience and will undertake taster sessions at both Elm Academy and a care environment.